-The focus of this course is to get students working with their hands using metal, plastic, leather, and textiles.
-Students will learn basic techniques for crafting and jewelry making.
+The focus of this course is to get students working with their hands using a variety of mediums.
+Students will learn basic techniques for crafting and creating wearable art.
 Some skills used will be texturing, soldering, etching, stone setting, netting, and other forms.